act-rules/act-rules.github.io/_rules/aria-required-context-role-ff89c9.md

 ## Assumptions

 The rule assumes that the [explicit role][] of the applicable elements is appropriate for their element.
 I.e. A heading incorrectly marked up with `role="cell"` does not fail [success criterion 1.3.1 Info and Relationships][sc131] for not being in the context of a `row`.
-If the explicit role is both inappropriate and having that role does not cause other issues related to success criterion 1.3.1, the criterion can be satisfied even if this rule is `failed`.
+Having an inappropriate role is itself an issue under 1.3.1 Info and Relationships, so in either scenario a failure of this rule means this success criterion is not satisfied.

 ## Accessibility Support